 - 4.5.1 Michigan State University is an Affirmative-Action, Equal-Opportunity Employer.
 Therefore, employment appointment policies shall be consistent with anti-discrimination policies of Michigan State University. - 4.5.2 Graduate students shall be informed of all employment policies when a position is tendered. - 4.5.3 The University retains the right to demote, suspend, terminate, or otherwise discipline graduate students receiving support through the University for cause and for failure to meet their responsibilities.
 The University also retains the right to terminate graduate students' participation in an academic program, which in turn may terminate the graduate student's assistantship or other financial support.
 Graduate students who believe they have a grievance under this article may utilize the judicial procedures outlined in Article 5. - 4.5.3.1 In cases where the graduate student contends that action of the University may cause irreparable harm, the student may appeal to the appropriate judiciary for an expedited hearing.

-ARTICLE 5 ADJUDICATION OF CASES INVOLVING GRADUATE STUDENT RIGHTS AND RESPONSIBILITIES dures adopted by each unit shall be filed with the Office of the Ombudsperson and with the Office of the Dean of the Graduate School.
+ARTICLE 5 ADJUDICATION OF CASES INVOLVING GRADUATE STUDENT RIGHTS AND manner consistent with this document.
+A copy of procedures adopted by each unit shall be filed with the Office of the Ombudsperson and with the Office of the Dean of the Graduate School.

-5.1 Judicial Structure
+RESPONSIBILITIES 5.1 Judicial Structure

-Hearing Boards shall establish their own procedures in a manner consistent with this document.
-A copy of proce-
+Hearing Boards shall establish their own procedures in a